Overview of gun laws by nation: Greece

 Greece has gun regulations in place.
 Shotguns (limited to a 3-round capacity), rifles and handguns require a license issued by Police Headquarters.
-A license may be issued to a Greek citizen over the age of 18 if: a) there are serious fears about his or her personal security along with a positive recommendation by the Prosecutor and b) it is required for the safety of shops, banks, other financial institutions, etc. To purchase handguns and rifles, citizens must either have a concealed-carry permit or a target-shooting permit (for rifles).
-Semi auto rifles are prohibited.
-Hunters can own up to 10 shotguns and rifles (with no gun barrel rifling) and sport shooters can own up to 7 guns.
-There is no license-check or record kept for ammunition purchases for shotguns but target shooters can only own 500 rounds per weapon.
+A license may be issued to a Greek citizen over the age of 18 if: a) there are serious fears about his or her personal security along with a positive recommendation by the Prosecutor and b) it is required for the safety of shops, banks, other financial institutions, etc. To purchase handguns and rifles, citizens must either have a concealed-carry permit or a target-shooting permit (for rifles and pistols).
+Semi auto rifles are not prohibited since the beginning of 2023.
+Hunters can own up to 10 shotguns and rifles (with no gun barrel rifling) and sport shooters can own up to 8 guns.
+There is no license-check or record kept for ammunition purchases for shotguns but target shooters can only own 1000 rounds per weapon, 3500 in total.

 Hungary

 Gun laws in Hungary are relatively strict, regulated by Code 24/2004, governmental decision 253/2004.
 (VIII.
 31.) and directive of the Minister of Internal Affairs 49/2004.
 The law defines a firearm as having muzzle energy that exceeds 7.5 J. A firearms license may be granted to those over the age of 18 who have no criminal convictions or mental disability, and have passed a basic firearms theory/practical examination.
-Three categories of firearms ownership are allowed: Hunting (Firearms restricted to bolt action and double barrel shotguns), Sports shooting (only restriction is no fully automatic firearms), Self defense (special permission from the Police, very rarely granted in special cases e.g. gun shop owners).
+Three categories of firearms ownership are allowed: Hunting (Firearms restricted to bolt action rifles and double barrel shotguns), Sports shooting (only restriction is no fully automatic firearms), Self defense (special permission from the Police, very rarely granted in special cases e.g. gun shop owners).
 Sports shooting has in recent years gained popularity with the number of sports category licenses being issued steadily climbing.
 Government initiatives to popularize shooting sports such as building shooting ranges and introducing shooting as a sport in the schooling system has slowly begun.
 It is generally expected that obtaining (and keeping) a firearms permit is a slow and somewhat costly process, but once a permit is granted and the necessary yearly memberships are paid, yearly doctors certificates are obtained and the mandatory 2–3 sporting events are attended (for sports shooter) ownership is fairly liberal as to the type of firearm one can own.

 In 2010, there were 129,000 registered gun owners (1.3% of the population) in Hungary with 235,000 firearms.
 The majority of these were hunting rifles.
-Gun violence is very rare in Hungary due to the close monitoring and control of firearm ownership.
-Crime with firearms are very rare and this statistic usually includes crimes committed with non-lethal "pepper spray" guns.
+Gun violence is very rare in Hungary.
+Crime with firearms is very rare and this statistic usually includes crimes committed with non-lethal "pepper spray" guns.
 Police use lethal force with a firearm less than 10 times per year, on average.